 We’ve written about the dangers of floaties before.
-To keep our recommendation simple: floaties are not a reliable floatation device.
+Of all of our pool safety tips for babysitters, this one is simple: floaties are not a reliable floatation device.
 Instead, children should only use life jackets that have been approved by the U.S. Coast Guard.
 These life jackets adhere to rigorous standards and will help to prevent a potential tragedy.

 CPR is a Lifesaver!